ergoplatform/oracle-core/docs/Basic-Oracle-Pool-Spec.md

 ### Action Conditions
-1. The current block height is greater than  `[Input R5] - [Epoch Length] + 4`.
+1. The current block height is greater than  `[Finish Block Height Of Upcoming Epoch (R5)] - [Live Epoch Duration] + [Epoch Preparation Duration]`.
-2. The current block height is less than  `[Input R5] - 4`.
-3. The input box has more Ergs than the cost for one oracle pool posting payout.
+2. The input box has more Ergs than the cost for one oracle pool posting payout.
-4. R4 of both the input and output are equivalent.
+3. R4 of both the input and output are equivalent.
-5. R5 of both the input and output are equivalent.
+4. R5 of both the input and output are equivalent.
-6. The oracle pool NFT and all held Ergs from the input are in the output.
+5. The oracle pool NFT and all held Ergs from the input are in the output.
 ---